Alternative Risk Financing Studies

 Captive Feasibility Study

-By the end of 2006, there were more than 5000 captive insurance companies providing insurance protection to their parent organizations, associations with similar risks, or that have been arranged by agents/brokers/insurers as specialty insurance vehicles for participants.
-The following is the 2006 count of captives in the two most popular international domiciles and the eight most popular domiciles in the United States:
+By the end of 2018, there were more than 6000 captive insurance companies providing insurance protection to their parent organizations, association members with similar risks, or that have been arranged by agents/brokers/insurers as specialty insurance vehicles for participants.
+The following is the 2018 count of captives in the two most popular international domiciles and the six most popular domiciles in the United States:

 Will a captive insurance company work for your organization?
 What are the benefits for creating a captive?
 Are there tax advantages related to a captive as compared to other financing techniques?
 If a captive is right for you, where should you domicile it?